wdbacker/qewd-howtos/VueRealWorldConduitWS.md

   Vue.config.productionTip = false;
   ...
   ```
-- in `src/App.vue`, we import our QEWDService (similar to the ApiService for REST) and add a reactive `data` option and a `created()` lifecycle hook to start the QEWD.js WebSocket connection:
+- in `src/App.vue`, we import our QEWDService for WebSockets (similar to the ApiService for REST), add reactive `data` options and a `created()` lifecycle hook to start the QEWD.js WebSocket connection:
   ```html
   <template>
     <div id="app">